vivek09pathak/Advanced_Lane_Lines/writeup_template.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `Advanced_Lane_Line.ipynb`
+I did this in lines # 570-600 # in my code in `Advanced_Lane_Line.py`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `Advanced_Lane_Line.ipynb`.
+I implemented this step in lines # 446-464 # in my code in `Advanced_Lane_Line.py`.
 Here is an example of my result on a test image:

 ![alt text][image6]